 Recent News

-Fiscal Year 2025 Bridge Program Workshop
+Notice of Fiscal Year 2027 Bridge Program Funding

-Notice of the FY25 Bridge Program Funding
+Notice of Fiscal Year 2027 Bridge Program Funding

 The Bridge Program supports local non-profit organizations working to implement innovative solutions to meet community needs that lack the eligibility requirements to participate in the Community Human Service Partnership (CHSP) grant process.
 The Bridge Program is a funding opportunity that enables non-profit organizations that do not meet the minimum CHSP standards to strengthen their capacity.
 Agencies that have previously received or are currently receiving CHSP funding are not eligible for the Bridge Program.